stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Notes/acloudguru.md

 14. You can now scale the storage of RDS for SQL Server as of 2017

 15. Provisioned IOPS RDS -> OLTP

+16. To run a DB on an EC2 use EBS

+17. You cannot move a Reserved EC2 instance from one region to another

+18. When creating a new security group all inbound traffic is denied while all outbound traffic is allowed by default

+19. AWS RDS Engine Types:
+    * Aurora
+    * PostgreSQL
+    * MySQL
+    * MariaDB
+    * Oracle
+    * SQL Server